marmelab/react-admin/docs/AutocompleteInput.md

 ```
 {% endraw %}

 Use the `create` prop when you want a more polished or complex UI.
-For example a Material UI `<Dialog>` asking for multiple fields because the choices are from a referenced resource.
+For example a MUI  `<Dialog>` asking for multiple fields because the choices are from a referenced resource.

 {% raw %}
 ```js